mindwebs/nodets-blog-api/readme.md

 4. GET /api/id/{id}
 Fetches a blog with the given object id.
 For example, a GET request on `api/id/1` with return the blog with `_id = 1`

+## Running the server locally

+The first 3 steps below are to set the project up in your local environment, which is to be done just once at the beggining.

+#### STEP 1:
+Cloning the repository

+#### STEP 2:
+Creating a .env file with the same fields as mentioned in the `.env.example` file

+#### STEP 3:
+Installing node packages using the command `npm i`

+#### STEP 4:
+Running the backend server using the command `npm start`.